 There’s no fee to apply for a business line of credit through Funding Circle, and you won’t need to pay a monthly maintenance fee, either.
 You will, however, have to pay a draw fee and a late-payment fee on any past-due amounts.

 Funding Circle Business Term Loan

 A business term loan gives you a lump sum that you must then repay, with interest, over a period of time.
 Funding Circle offers business term loans from $25,000 to $500,000 and repayment terms of up to seven years.

-Loan money can become available in as little as three days.
+Loan money can become available in as little as two days.
 If you pay your loan off early, you won’t incur a prepayment penalty.

 Funding Circle’s business term loans are ideal for businesses that are expanding.
 If your coffee shop is so successful that you’re running out of space, for example, a business term loan can finance a remodel to expand your seating area.
 You might also need a business term loan to pay employees, purchase equipment or inventory, or cover unexpected costs.

 Funding Circle allows you to calculate an estimated rate, but you’ll have to fill out an application and submit the necessary paperwork to get a clear answer on pricing.
-And while Funding Circle’s homepage quotes terms of up to seven years, its business term loans page cites terms between six months and five years.
-Payments are made monthly or every two weeks.
+Funding Circle’s homepage quotes terms of up to seven years with payments made monthly.

 Funding Circle SBA 7(a) Loan

 Partially backed by the United States government, SBA 7(a) loans can be tricky to apply for.
-Funding Circle helps you navigate the process and can get you the funds in as little as two weeks.
+Funding Circle helps you navigate the process with a network of SBA Lenders that offer in-house approvals and accelerated processing.

 SBA 7(a) loans are great for startups—unless you’re applying through Funding Circle, which does not allow startups to apply.
 Funding Circle clients who choose to apply for SBA 7(a) loans are typically using the money to hire employees, pay off debt, or fuel their marketing strategy, according to the company.